Indiana State Road 933

 State Road 933 (SR 933) is an Indiana State Road that runs between Elkhart and South Bend in US state of Indiana.
 The 16.83 mi of SR 933 that lie within the state serve as a major conduit.
 None of the highway is listed on the National Highway System.
 Various sections are urban two-lane highway and urbanized four-lane divided highway.
 The highway passes through residential and commercial properties.

 SR 933 was first designated as a state road in the 1990s.
 A section of the highway originally served as part of the Lincoln Highway.
-SR 933 replaced the original SR 1 and SR 2 designation of the highway which dated back to the formation of the Indiana State Road system.
+SR 933 replaced the original SR 1 and SR 2 designations of the highway which dated back to the formation of the Indiana State Road system.
 The highway replaced the U.S. Route 33 (US 33) designation of the highway which dated back to the 1930s.

 Route description

 SR 933 southern terminus is at the St. Joseph–Elkhart county line.
 The highway follows Lincolnway and heads due west.
 The road is placed between Norfolk Southern Railroad tracks and commercial properties, before being surrounded by commercial properties, in Osceola.
 After leaving Osceola, the route enters Mishawaka.
 There the road passes through mostly residential, as a four-lane undivided road with a center turn lane.
 In Mishawaka the route has a traffic light at SR 331.

 West of SR 331, SR 933 enters downtown Mishawaka and has an intersection at Main Street, Old SR 331.
 The road leaves Mishawaka heading west towards South Bend, passing through commercial properties.
 The highway curves northwest parallel to the St. Joseph River and has an interchange with SR 23.
 This interchange is the east end of the concurrency between SR 23 and SR 933.
 The concurrency heads due west into downtown South Bend, crossing under the Norfolk Southern Railroad tracks.
 In downtown South Bend the concurrency ends when SR 933 turns north onto Main Street.

 Michigan Street at Monroe Street in downtown South Bend, 2012.
 Until 2016 this was the routing of SR 933 northbound.

 SR 933 follows Main Street through downtown South Bend, passing under the Norfolk Southern again.
 On the north side of downtown SR 933 follows Marion Street east for one block to Michigan Street.
 The highway heads north as a four-lane undivided highway with a center turn lane.